 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-Insolvency and bankruptcy may sound like synonyms, but there are actually some key differences between these two terms.
-While both describe a situation where a person or company is unable to pay their debts, bankruptcy is a legal declaration – it’s what can happen if insolvency doesn’t get resolved.
-Here’s a closer look at bankruptcy vs insolvency, how each situation can happen to a person or small business, and the pros and cons of formally filing for bankruptcy.
+While both insolvency and bankruptcy describe a situation where a person or company is unable to pay their debts, bankruptcy is a legal declaration – it’s what can happen if insolvency doesn’t get resolved.
+Keep reading for a closer look at bankruptcy vs insolvency, how each situation can happen to a person or small business, and the pros and cons of formally filing for bankruptcy.

 What Is Bankruptcy?